tmelot2/folder-aliaser/README.md

 This plugin works by **modifying your current `sublime-project` file**.
 Specifically, it edits the `name` property of items in the `folders` array.
 If this is an issue, then the current version of this plugin won't work for you.

+# Installation
+When it's finished and I publish it, install via Package Control ([installation instructions](https://packagecontrol.io/installation) and [usage guide](https://packagecontrol.io/docs/usage)).

+# Usage
+Right-click on any top-level folder in the Side Bar, choose "Alias Folder", and type the alias you want.
+Simple!

 # Contributions, issues, questions, etc.
 TODO